 - A Rule 10b5-1 trading plan: A prearranged program for periodic purchases or sale of company stock that meet SEC criteria and avoid insider trading violations.

 In summary, RSUs are a valuable piece of tech employee compensation plans.
-Make sure you are armed with the knowledge to make the most of them, and as always, if we can be of any help, get in touch.
+Make sure you are armed with the knowledge to make the most of them, and as always, if we can be of any help, schedule your free consultation here.